 Businesses that are interested in becoming vendors at Pittsburgh Yards should complete the contact form on the website and select the option for “Vendor/service provider opportunities” in the “Your Interests” drop-down menu.
 Stream Realty will receive your submission and follow up with businesses that are interested in bidding on service contracts for Pittsburgh Yards, with at least three bids per contract.
 Priority will be given to businesses based in NPU-V or Capitol View Manor, but they will need to provide a competitive bid.
 Once service contracts are in place, information from interested businesses will be maintained on file for future opportunities and contracts that will be rebid periodically.

 The development team and community members collaborated to create the evaluation criteria for ground lease tenants.

 The well-being of our Pittsburgh Yards community, including tenants, coworking members, staff, residents, visitors and partners, is our top priority.
-Stream Realty Partners, the property manager, has implemented several security measures, including hand sanitizer stations, intensive cleaning and limited building access.
+Stream Realty Partners, the property manager, has implemented several health and safety measures, including hand sanitizer stations, mask guidelines, intensive cleaning and limited building access.